tehblasian/aita/README.md

     Figure 3: Distributions of the Top 30 Words by Label
 </p>

-We also attempted to extract topics from the content of the posts.
-Labelling for the topics is mostly difficult due to the sheer amount of words involved and the few number of topics chosen to group by for all the data.
-The following are a few interesting results from this process, tuples are displayed as (word, weight_of_word_for_topic):
+We also attempted to extract topics from the content of the posts using Latent Dirichlet Allocation (LDA).
+Modelling for the topics is mostly difficult due to the sheer amount of words involved and the few number of topics chosen to group by for all the data.
+The following are a few interesting results obtained through the process with topic labels that we have termed appropriately and tuples representing (word, weight_of_word_for_topic):

 ```
 Topic 0: "Family"